DanielVandH/ProfileLikelihood.jl/README.md

 If `prof` is a `ProfileLikelihoodSolution`, then you can also call it as e.g. `prof(0.5, 1)` to evaluate the profile log-likelihood function of the first parameter at the point `0.5`.
 Alternatively, `prof(0.7, :α)` does the same but for the parameter `:α` at the point `0.7`.
 You can also index `prof` at a specific index (or symbol) to see the results only for that parameter, e.g. `prof[1]` or `prof[:α]`; this returns a `ProfileLikelihoodSolutionView`.

-The full docstring os `profile` is given below.
+The full docstring for `profile` is given below.

 ```julia
 """